sparkflows/sparkflows-docs/docs/installation/windows-prerequisites.rst

-.. note:: In order to connect Fire Insights to an Apache Spark cluster, it has to be installed on the edge node of the cluster.
-With the above steps, you would have Fire Insights running locally on your laptop.
+.. note:: With the above steps, you would have Fire Insights running locally on your laptop.
+It would not be able to submit jobs to a Spark cluster.
+For that, Fire Insights has to be installed on the edge node of the cluster.

 winutils.exe